-From small scratches to major bodywork, we know You would like color to be a exact match.
+From small scratches to major bodywork, we know You would like the color to be an exact match.
 On older cars, the colors might have faded or not be easy to find.
 So how is automotive paint matched?

 What do you know about automotive paint?

 - Automotive paint is made of resin, pigment, and solvent.

 - Resin determines the durability of your paint and the quality of the application

 - Solvent provides the right amount of viscosity, so the paint can be applied.